LiquidLemon/rust-modules/README.md

 }
 ```

-`main.rs` stays mostly the same, now it only contains two `mod` declarations for the top-level modules as mentioned earlier.
+`main.rs` stays mostly the same, but now it only contains two `mod` declarations for the top-level modules.
-With `bar` I only had to do the same thing as before - move the contents of the block into a new file (`bar.rs`).
+`bar` needed on extra treatment - I just moved its contents into a separate file, same as before.
 I could do the same thing with `foo` but then the file would still contain a nested hierarchy of modules and that's not what I want.

 There are two ways of handling nested modules and while in a real project, it would be best to be consistent, for the sake of example I'll show both approaches.